mariano22/argcovidapi/README.md

 # Santa Fe COVID API

 Based on handed scraped data on goverment reports: https://docs.google.com/spreadsheets/d/19aa5sqdsj3nYmBqllPXvgj72cvx63SzB2Hx8B02vMwU

 All the time series are cumulatives (not new reported cases).
+And there is a smart design decision under that: if we have cumulative confirmed cases, we don't have to read all the entries, only with the frequentcy we are interested in (imagine weekly analysis).

-'Sospechosos' could decrease because some ca
+'Sospechosos' could decrease because some cases can move to 'Confirmados' o 'Descartados'.

 # Non-Python users